top of page

 Narcissistic Abuse Awareness and Guidance with Randi Fine

-There will always be issues throughout our lives that challenge us as narcissistic abuse survivors.
+As narcissistic abuse survivors, there will always be issues throughout our lives that challenge us.
 Though I coach other survivors and extensively write, speak and am highly knowledgeable about Narcissistic Personality Disorder, I am not immune to its ugly assaults.

-When people hear that I have chosen to have no contact with my highly toxic, aged mother and father people often tell me how sorry they feel for my parents.
+When people hear that I have chosen to have no contact with my highly toxic nonagenerian (90 year+) mother and centenarian (100 year+) father, people often tell me how sorry they feel for my parents.
 I can only assume that in me they see a happy, well-adjusted adult woman and decide that I have chosen to afflict some sort of maliciously intended punishment on my poor defenseless parents.
 They cannot possibly understand how violating it is to have to defend the very people who nearly destroyed my life; people who would continue to wreak havoc in it if I chose to allow it.
 They have no idea what a difficult emotional process proceeded the decision to go no contact.

-The judgment handed down by the clearly ignorant used to strike a raw nerve and immediately put me on the defensive.
-Though my stance is never validated and I always end up looking cold-blooded and hard-hearted, confident in my decision, I no longer feel the need to defend myself.
-People can conclude whatever they want.
-I am fully resolved.
+The judgments coming from those who are uninformed, unqualified, and inexperienced, used to strike a raw nerve in me and put me on the defensive.
+My stance will never be validated.
+I may appear callous, heartless, and unloving, But I no longer feel the need to defend myself.
+People can conclude whatever they wish about me.
+I am fully resolved in my decision and no longer bothered by these unsolicited assaults.

 I know that I am not alone in this experience.
-Due to the covert nature of narcissistic abuse it is one of the perpetual tragedies many survivors of NPD parents endure.
+Due to the covert nature of narcissistic parental abuse it is one of the frustrations many adult survivors of narcissistic parents endure.
 The victim is often seen as the perpetrator and the perpetrator seen as the victim.
-Even when we find the courage to stop the abuse we can never redeem ourselves in the minds of the judgmental ignoramus; professional or otherwise.
+Even when we find the courage to stop the abuse we can never redeem ourselves in the minds of judgmental ignoramuses; professional or otherwise.

 Narcissistic abuse survivors must have a solid support system to keep them from self-destructing amidst the shaming backlash.
 Rationality does not exist in dealings with narcissistic abusers.
 We will never make sense of the abuse we experienced, though that does not stop us from trying to rationalize it.
 It is that effort that confuses us and makes us feel as if we are the crazy ones.

-It takes a great deal of validation to convince us that we are not crazy.
-A professional therapist, psychologist or counselor who is highly skilled in working with narcissistic abuse survivors can be invaluable in moving us beyond that chaotic mindset.
-That is the formula for success in overcoming our guilt, confusion, and pain.
+It takes a great deal of validation to convince adult survivors of childhood narcissistic abuse that they are not crazy, that what they experienced was truly abusive, and that they have every reason to feel the way they do.
+A mental health professional who is highly skilled and highly experienced in working with narcissistic abuse survivors can be invaluable in moving survivors beyond that chaotic mindset.
+That is the formula for success in overcoming the residual guilt, confusion, and pain that overwhelms them.

 bottom of page